 If you’re a fan of fish tacos or filets, you’ve probably eaten tilapia.
-This lean, white-fleshed fish is fast becoming a favorite with many Americans, who ate roughly a pound of tilapia on average in 2017, according to the National Oceanic and Atmospheric Administration (NOAA)—making it the fourth consumed fish in the United States, just behind shrimp, salmon, and canned tuna.
+This lean, white-fleshed fish is fast becoming a favorite with many Americans, who ate roughly a pound of tilapia on average in 2017, according to the latest statistics from the National Oceanic and Atmospheric Administration (NOAA)—making it the fourth consumed fish in the United States, just behind shrimp, salmon, and canned tuna.

 But is this farm-raised fish healthy for you—or the planet?
-The answer isn’t quite clear, since how tilapia is produced around the world has raised serious questions about their growing conditions, leading people to wonder if that particular fish is as good for them as other types.
-So read on, and then check out these other seafood facts that will change the way you eat fish.
+The answer isn’t quite clear, since how tilapia is produced around the world has raised questions about their growing conditions, leading people to wonder if this particular fish is as good for them as other fish.
+So read on, and then check out these other seafood facts that may change the way you eat fish.

 What is tilapia?

 Today, tilapia is farmed in more than 130 countries, including Peru, Ecuador, Taiwan, and China.
 Producers raise the fish in various locations, including indoor recirculating tanks and ponds.
 Tilapia has become a popular fish to farm because this type of fish grows fast, tolerates crowded conditions, and eats plants such as algae and soybeans instead of meat.
-Of course, those crowded conditions can lead to health and safety problems, according to Monterey Bay Aquarium Seafood Watch, which helps consumers make better-for-the-oceans buying choices.
+Of course, those crowded conditions can lead to health and safety problems, according to Monterey Bay Aquarium Seafood Watch, a program that helps “consumers and businesses make choices for a healthy ocean.”